 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is the blue-green deployment model?
+What is the blue-green deployment approach in cloud computing?

 Open an interactive chat with Bash

-How does blue-green deployment minimize downtime?
+How does blue-green deployment differ from a live update approach?

 Open an interactive chat with Bash